Montessori 101

 What is Montessori

-Montessori education, developed by Dr. Maria Montessori, nurtures each child’s unique potential through hands-on learning, independence, and intrinsic motivation.
-Students learn at their own pace in carefully prepared classrooms.
+Montessori education, developed by Dr. Maria Montessori, nurtures each child’s potential through hands-on learning, independence, and self-paced exploration.
+In mixed-age classrooms, students build confidence, practical skills, and a lasting love of learning.

 The Association Montessori Internationale (AMI)